-To increase waste tire usage, CalRecycle continues to offer rubberized pavement, TDA, and tire derived products grant programs along with a tire incentive program.
+To increase waste tire usage, CalRecycle continues to offer rubberized pavement, TDA, and tire derived products grant programs and a tire incentive program.

-CalRecycle continues to address the lack of familiarity of use of waste tires in civil engineering applications, specifically RAC and TDA, by increasing outreach efforts through more focused technology exchange and outreach to local and state governments, contractors, and engineers in projects for which these technologies are viable.
-CalRecycle's past outreach efforts have resulted in the construction and design of numerous TDA projects, including expansion of the Bay Area Regional Transit (BART) and the integration of new rubber paving technologies such as warm mix into CalRecycle's Rubberized Pavement grant program, and the introduction of low-impact infiltration galleries.
-The success of these projects demonstrates that technical challenges and environmental concerns can be overcome to create long-term sustainable markets for both RAC and TDA.
+CalRecycle continues to address the lack of familiarity of use of waste tires in civil engineering applications, specifically TDA and RAC, by increasing outreach efforts through more focused technology exchange and outreach to local and state governments, contractors, and engineers in projects for which these technologies are viable.
+CalRecycle's past outreach efforts resulted in the construction and design of numerous projects, including TDA use in the expansion of the Bay Area Regional Transit (BART) light rail projects, the introduction of low-impact TDA infiltration galleries, and the integration of new rubber paving technologies such as warm mix into CalRecycle's Rubberized Pavement grant program.
+The success of these efforts demonstrates that technical challenges and environmental concerns can be overcome to create long-term sustainable markets for both TDA and RAC.

-Higher value-added products (per PRC 42872(g)) continue to be a focused area for CalRecycle.
+Higher value-added products (per PRC 42872(g)) continue to be a focus area for CalRecycle.
 To assist in expanding this segment, CalRecycle pursues a three-point strategy:

 - First, the Tire Market and Support (TMAS) contract increases the exposure of tire-derived products to public works departments, public and private colleges, universities, school districts, major corporations, retailers, and other private entities that are in a position to procure TDPs.
 Entities may include construction developers, building designers and specification writers, remodelers and home improvement contractors, fast food restaurants with playgrounds, Department of Transportation, Department of General Services, Department of Parks and Recreation, the California State University system, and architects. - Second, CalRecycle provides Tire-Derived Product grants to local governments and school districts to offset the cost of purchasing tire-derived products.
 The intent is that local governments and school districts will gain the necessary experience with a TDP and will not solely rely on a grant to use this material.

 Moving forward, the Tire-Derived Product grants may focus on more storm water mitigation related TDPs.

 - Third, the Tire Incentive Program (TIP) supports higher value-added products.
-The TIP provides an incentive to manufacturers to produce and sell products using crumb rubber (including fine ≤ 50 mesh, devulcanized, and end-of-life materials), which may be combined with other virgin materials.
+The TIP provides an incentive to manufacturers to produce and sell products using crumb rubber (including fine < 50 mesh, devulcanized, and end-of-life materials), which may be combined with other virgin materials.
 This innovative effort is enhanced by a contract to provide technical assistance to manufacturers to produce higher value-added products with crumb rubber or to increase the percent of crumb rubber used (i.e., traffic device bases, rubber tiles, various roofing shingles, anti-fatigue mats, weight plates, various underlayment, ADA transition, pipe sealant/couplings, and ballistic tiles). - 4.
 Support the increase in waste tire processing capacity to facilitate the 75 percent recycling goal.